DaRealAqua/ItemDisplay/README.md

  📜Description: This plugin makes all items thrown down appear their name and amount in floating text.

+ 🔖Updates Soon!!
+ - Config
+ - and Much more...

  **Subscribe to my Channel!**